dice-group/dice-template-library/README.md

 data without holding the mutex.

 ### `static_string`
-A string type that is small than `std::string` but does not have the ability to grow or shrink.
+A string type that is smaller than `std::string` but does not have the ability to grow or shrink.
 This is useful if you never need to resize the string and want to keep the memory footprint low.
+It also supports allocators with "fancy" pointers.

 ### Further Examples